 “Your eyes are different.”

-These were the first words my uncle said to me after I arrived home from my first year travelling abroad.
+These were the first words that my uncle said to me after I arrived home from my first year travelling abroad.

 That was many years ago, and in the moment I remember thinking that his words were literal, that maybe something had changed physically while I was gone.